What is the Feldenkrais Method®?

 What is a Feldenkrais lesson like?

 When you come for a one-on-one Feldenkrais lesson, you generally lie down on a comfortable table while the practitioner guides you with non-invasive touch, gentle movement and verbal cues.
 You remain fully clothed.
-Trained to have very sensitive touch, the practitioner can feel how your skeleton is reacting and moving and can help you work out ways to move more easily.
+Trained to have a very sensitive touch, the practitioner can feel how your skeleton is reacting and moving and can help you work out ways to move more easily.
 The practitioner may ask you to move in different ways such as tilting your knees or sliding your arm.

 Read more about our Feldenkrais Practitioner, Kira Charles.